barbajs/barba/source/docs/advanced/strategies/index.md

 });
 ```

-> Cache lifetime is **restricted to Barba instance** and will be cleared when leaving the site
+> Cache lifetime is **restricted to Barba instance** and will be cleared when leaving the site.

 ## Prefetch